 Weekly Media Advisory

-CHICAGO—May 16, 2013—IIT Chicago-Kent College of Law has experts available to discuss current issues.
-To reach experts on IIT's Downtown Campus or to reach Chicago-Kent graduates profiled below, please call Gwen Osborne, director of public affairs, (312) 906-5251.
-Press releases and earlier advisories are available on our website: www.kentlaw.iit.edu/news.
+CHICAGO—November 4, 2013—IIT Chicago-Kent College of Law has experts available to discuss current legal issues.
+To reach experts on IIT's Downtown Campus, please call Gwen Osborne, director of public affairs, (312) 906-5251.
+Press releases and media advisories are available on our website: www.kentlaw.iit.edu/news.
 For assistance with breaking news stories, follow us on Twitter @ChicagoKentLaw.

 The U.S. Supreme Court will hear oral arguments November 6 in Town of Greece v.
 Galloway, a First Amendment case that looks at Establishment Clause issues related to legislative prayer—in this case, before city council meetings.
 IIT Chicago-Kent's Institute on the Supreme Court of the United States (ISCOTUS) and its Oyez Project have produced materials to coincide with the hearing of the case.
 The highlight of the materials is a series of videos geared to a general audience that explain the issues and provide context.
 The free, multimedia presentation is available at www.oyez.org/town-of-greece.
 Constitutional scholar and IIT Chicago-Kent Distinguished Professor Sheldon H. Nahmod, who appears in the videos, is available for media comment about the case.